 Teahouse Treks Information

 It is a bit pretentious to call some of these village establishments a hotel, but the Nepalese use of English translates restaurant or eating-place as “hotel”.
-Since the word hotel has been pre-empted, Nepalese use the word “lodge” for sleeping place or hotel.
-Thus, in the hills of Nepal a “hotel” has food, but may not provide a place to sleep, while a “lodge” always offers accommodation.
+Since the word hotel has been pre-empted, Nepalese use the word “lodge” for sleeping places or hotels.
+Thus, in the hills of Nepal, a “hotel” has food, but may not provide a place to sleep, while a “lodge” always offers accommodation.
 Many innkeepers specify the services they provide by calling their establishments “Hotel & Lodge”.
-To avoid all this semantic confusion, most people use hotel, lodge and teahouse interchangeably.
+To avoid all this semantic confusion, most people use hotels, lodges, and teahouses interchangeably.
 In reality, you can usually find both accommodation and food at any trailside establishment.
 The most popular way to trek in Nepal for both Locals and Westerners is to travel from teahouse to teahouse.
-Hotel accommodation is most readily available in the Khumbu (Everest) region, the Langtang area and the entire Annapurna region.
+Hotel accommodation is most readily available in the Khumbu (Everest) region, the Langtang area, and the entire Annapurna region.
 In these areas, you can operate with a bare minimum of equipment and rely on teahouses for food and shelter.

 No foreigner is entitled to enter into and stay in the Kingdom of Nepal without a valid visa.
-Tourist entry visa can be obtained for the following duration from Royal Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
+A tourist entry visa can be obtained for the following duration from Royal Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.

-Chinese citizens are requested to apply in the Royal Nepalese Embassy or other Nepalese diplomatic missions as there is no provision of on arrival visa for them.
+Chinese citizens are requested to apply in the Royal Nepalese Embassy or other Nepalese diplomatic missions as there is no provision of an arrival visa for them.

-Single entry 60 days from the date of entry US$ 30 or equivalent convertible foreign currency multiple entry do US$ 50 or equivalent convertible foreign or Nepalese currency.
+Single entry 60 days from the date of entry US$ 30 or equivalent convertible foreign currency multiple entries do US$ 50 or equivalent convertible foreign or Nepalese currency.

 A tourist visa can be extended up to 120 days from the Department of Immigration in Kathmandu and Pokhara Immigration Office on request.
 Then an additional 30 days can be extended from the Department of Immigration on reasonable grounds, which ensures one’s departure from the country within 150 days in one visa year.